DuraMAT/pvpro/README.md

 ![Image of PVPRO fit result](https://github.com/DuraMAT/pvpro/blob/master/doc/img/nist-ground-fit-result.png)

 The trend of these parameters over time can be used to interpret what is degrading in the system.
-This analysis is only sensitive to module degradation (excepting drift in sensors) and not inverter degradation.
-Below, the PVPRO result for this system shows which parameters cause the observed power loss.
+This analysis is only sensitive to module degradation (excepting drift in sensors) and not inverter degradation or downtime.
+Below, the PVPRO results for this system show which parameters cause the observed power loss.

 ![Image of PVPRO parameter trend](https://github.com/DuraMAT/pvpro/blob/master/doc/img/nist-ground-parameter-trend.png)